DFKI-Interactive-Machine-Learning/ink-features/README.md

 ```

 ## License
-This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.
+This work is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 You are free to use it in your research, but commercial use is prohibited.
 If in doubt please contact us about how you want to use our work.